noew/nurp6015fall15/README.md

 - Gelman & Hill 3.2, 3.4
 - [ Lander 16 ]

 Confidence intervals for regression coefficients (from the normal model vs. using simulation).
 Lurking variables.
 Causal vs. predictive interpretation of regression coefficients.
-Transformed variables and interpretation of coefficients.
+Generating predictions from our models.

 Lab: Regression modeling and formula ~ notation in R.